samon6bl/omniprompt-anki/README.md

 👉 [**Rate add-on on AnkiWeb**](https://ankiweb.net/shared/review/1383162606)

-Thank you for your support! 🚀
+Thank you for your support!

----

-Enjoy **OmniPrompt Anki** and make your learning smarter!